Skip to content

 7 min read

 Most odds-data conversations focus on bookmaker prices.
-But for matched betting and arbitrage, the exchange side — the lay price and the liquidity behind it — is half the equation, and the half feeds most often get wrong.
+The exchange side is harder than it looks, and it is the half feeds most often get wrong.

-Back vs lay, briefly
+Back and lay, briefly

-A back bet wins if an outcome happens; a lay bet wins if it does not.
+A back bet wins if an outcome happens.
+A lay bet wins if it does not.
 Matched betting pairs a bookmaker back price against an exchange lay price so the outcomes cancel, leaving the bonus or value as profit.

 So a matched opportunity is never just a bookmaker price.
-It is a bookmaker price and a matching exchange lay price — and the quality of the opportunity depends on how close those two are.
+It is a bookmaker price and a matching exchange lay price, and the quality of the opportunity depends on how close those two are.

 Why exchange liquidity matters

 A lay price is only real if there is money behind it.
-An exchange might show a great lay price with only a tiny amount available — lay more than that and you move the price against yourself, or cannot get matched at all.
+An exchange might show a great lay price with only a tiny amount available.
+Lay more than that and you move the price against yourself, or cannot get matched at all.

 This is why liquidity, not just the headline lay price, is part of real exchange coverage.
-A feed that gives you a lay price but no sense of whether it is liquid is giving you half the picture.

 What good lay coverage includes